benniledl/IDN-Email-Validation-Test-Directory/docs/PROJECT_REEVALUATION.md

 ## 4) Privacy requirements

-- ✅ Submit form has an explicit privacy notice block that states:
-  - what is public,
-  - what is private,
-  - immediate publication,
-  - and admin hide capability.
 - ✅ Submitter email is stored and not displayed on public pages.

 ## 5) Moderation/admin operations